 Keeping the mounting index on the lens aligned with the mounting index on the camera body, position the lens in the camera's bayonet mount (1).
-Being careful not to press the lens-release button, rotate the lens counter-clockwise until it clicks into place (2).
+Being careful not to press the lens-release button, rotate the lens counter-clockwise until it clicks into place ((2)).

-If the lens is equipped with a focus mode switch, select autofocus mode (A, M/A, or A/M).
+If the lens is equipped with an A-M or M/A-M mode switch, select A (autofocus) or M/A (autofocus with manual override).